The Disease To Please

 Once you understand boundary-setting, there is no need to be resentful with trespassers.
 You are more likely to respond from a place of knowledge and compassion.
 If you want to be respected, you must start by respecting yourself.
 To be valuable, value your time, your thoughts and your needs.
 Because boundaries protect us and our values, boundary-setting is integral to your self-mastery.
 Boundaries at work are crucial.
 Healthy boundaries are one of the most powerful tools for taking charge of your time, attention, and energy, and they are a critical tool for internalising your locus of control.

 A boundary is a limit that promotes integrity and confidence to help you maintain balance and self-respect.
 Setting clear boundaries stops demands and intrusions from invading your space; manipulating, and disempowering you.
-Much like a property line, boundaries define where you end and others begin.
 Personal boundaries also help you decide what types of communication, behaviour and interaction you will accept from others.
 They create a sense of personal space between yourself and others to help you feel safe and avoid enmeshment with others.
+When we devalue ourselves we feel competitive.
+We compare ourselves to others and we buy into the lie of scarcity and lack.
+These beliefs can trigger guilt in sensitive people who struggle to set good boundaries because they’ve learned to be “nice” as a way of pleasing others and proving their worth.
+If you don’t have healthy self-worth, you won’t like it when you have to uphold them… at first.

 “If you want to live an authentic, meaningful life, you need to master the art of disappointing and